BorisMolch/pfrontend-temp/content/works/jellyfish.md

 image: "/uploads/jellyfish-cover.jpg"
 videothumb: "/uploads/jelly1.jpg"
 what: Virtual Reality Experience
-description: An entire world inside your voice.
+description: A sea of possibilities, created from your voice.
 platform: Virtual Reality Experience
 video: yyVBRZ1sbvA
 year: "2021"
 section1: SYNOPSIS
 title1: ''
-text1: |-
-  The Jellyfish is a VR experience for the Oculus Quest released in 2021.
-It invites audiences to dive into the deep water of their consciousness in a mesmerizing, interactive virtual reality soundscape.
-  In a dream-like state underwater, players in a VR headset encounter ghostly marine creatures, glowing jellyfishes, beckoning for participants to sing through them.
+text1: "Dive into the watery depths of your consciousness in this mesmerizing, interactive virtual reality soundscape for the Oculus Quest, released in 2021. \n\nUsing your voice as input into the VR experience, glowing jellyfish and other ghostly marine creatures in this dreamlike underwater world beckon for your song."
 section2: THE EXPERIENCE
 title2: Sing with Jellyfish
-text2: "You find yourself immersed in a serene aquatic soundscape. \nIn the distance, you notice a marine life, composed of what look like jellyfishes, swimming smoothly all around you.
-If you look at one of them, it comes closer to you.\n\nWith your gaze, you can connect with a jellyfish.
-By moving your head and your body, you understand that the jellyfish is acting like a mirror, following your every movement.
-If you talk to it, you hear your own voice transformed.\n\nThe jellyfishes and their environment react to your voice.
-A swarm of jellyfishes will start to echo and harmonize  with your voice in a loose melody, encouraging you to start singing with them.
-You will spawn baby jellyfishes and trigger rhythmic elements to accompany your chant.\n\nBy interacting with a different jellyfish, you will discover that it will transform your voice in a different way.
-If you remain silent again and ignore the jellyfish, he will swim away from you."
+text2: |-
+  You find yourself immersed in a serene aquatic visual and sonic environment.
+In the distance, you notice fanciful marine life swimming around you.
+You gaze at one, and it approaches you.

+  As you move your head and body, this jellyfish reveals itself as connected to you, mirroring your every movement.
+Speak to it and you hear your own voice transformed.

+  With this vocal input, you engage in the environment.
+A jellyfish swarm echoes and loosely harmonizes your melody, so that you join in their chorus, triggering baby jellyfish spawning and other surprising chains of interactions.
+Lend your song to a different jellyfish, and discover a new character of transformation.
+Stay silent, and the jellyfish departs.
 image2: "/uploads/jellyscreen1.jpg"
 image3: "/uploads/jelly5.jpg"
-section3: "FEATURES"
+section3: FEATURES
-title3: "Incredible Features"
+title3: Bespoke technology for rich immersion
-text3: "Our tailor-made
-  synthesizers is driven by real-time voice analysis. measuring the immediate pitch amplitude, tonality and phrasing of the singer’s voice.This influence the surrounding soundscape affecting colors, animation, harmonic, rhythmic and spatial qualities.
+text3: "Our tailor-made synthesizers are driven by real-time voice analysis of the singer, measuring pitch, amplitude, and even nuances like tonality and phrasing.

-  # Real-time voice analyzer

-  \n* **Spatial Audio**\n\n \n\n
-  \n\n* **Synestesis**\n\nOur system to \"sing colors\" attributes a different color to each note on the scale, allowing the singer to visualize her voice and control her tone.\n\n* **Synchronized Tempo clock**\n\nRhythmic elements are synchronized across all the headsets encouraging some togetherness to the choir of player. "
+  These sonic inputs transform a wide gamut of immersive parameters - the surrounding soundscape, harmonic and rhythmic details, colors, animation, and spatial qualities.\n\n# Real-time voice analyzer\n\n* **Spatial Audio**\n\n \n\n \n\n* **Synestesis**\n\nOur system to \"sing colors\" attributes a different color to each note on the scale, allowing the singer to visualize her voice and control her tone.\n\n* **Synchronized Tempo clock**\n\nRhythmic elements are synchronized across all the headsets encouraging some togetherness to the choir of player. "
 image4: "/uploads/mayasing.jpg"
 section4: EXHIBITION FORMATS
 title4: A great piece for public spaces and homes